 The only practical way of ensuring reasonable accuracy is vigilant auditing of data inputted into systems at a local level.
 This is important work, which must be continued and where possible improved.
 The data quality team follows such practice and has a regular audit cycle in line with Information Governance (IG) requirements.
 Any information errors are reported back to source and referral for further training recommended as necessary.
 The Trust was audited in respect of data quality management in November 2014.
-The recommendations were completed in 2015.
-Key information fields taken from data provided for secondary uses included in Hospital Episodes Statistics are found in the following tables:
+Audit findings were made available in December 2014.
+The seven medium and eight low priority recommendations were completed in 2015.
+Key information fields taken from data provided for secondary use resulted in the following scores compared with national 'validity scores'